Are you a financial advisor trying to decide what type of firm to join? Or maybe you’re an investor trying to choose the right financial advisor?

 Freedom Over Client Portfolio

-This difference applies to advisors more than clients: under a wirehouse structure, financial advisors are often limited to the types of clients they can work with based on size and revenue.
+This difference applies to financial professionals more than clients: under a wirehouse structure, financial advisors are often limited to the types of clients they can work with based on size and revenue.
 Advisors’ payouts may also be denied if the client doesn’t meet a minimum threshold.

 In an independent firm structure, advisors are free to choose which clients they work with.
 This freedom also includes full payout on all accounts of any size.